Dual Eligible Medicare Medicaid

 • copayments

-These financial incentives and cost-sharing measures significantly reduce the financial burden of healthcare for dual eligibles.
+These potential financial incentives and cost-sharing measures may be able to significantly reduce the financial burden of healthcare for dual-eligible members.

-However, the scope of assistance each beneficiary receives varies by category, affecting income qualifications, covered benefits, and restrictions.
-Understanding these variations is crucial in making the most of the dual eligibility benefits.
+The scope of assistance each beneficiary could receive may vary by category, possibly affecting income qualifications, covered benefits, and restrictions.
+Understanding these variations could be crucial in making the most of your potential dual eligibility benefits.

 Premium Assistance: How Medicaid Helps Pay Medicare Premiums

-The majority of full-benefit dual-eligible individuals benefit from the premium and cost-sharing assistance offered by the Medicare Savings Program.
-Medicare pays the monthly premiums for Medicare Part B for individuals who qualify for full Medicaid coverage, while Medicaid pays for additional services.
+The majority of full-benefit dual-eligible individuals may be able to benefit from the premium and cost-sharing assistance that might be offered by the Medicare Savings Program.
+Medicare may also pay some of the monthly premiums for Medicare Part B for individuals who qualify for full Medicaid coverage, while Medicaid could pay for additional services.

 To be eligible for Medicaid’s premium assistance, individuals must meet their state’s income and resource limits and qualify as full-benefit dual eligible.
-This assistance plays a vital role in ensuring comprehensive healthcare coverage for dual eligibles.
+This assistance could play a vital role in ensuring comprehensive healthcare coverage for dual eligibles.

 Reduced Out-of-Pocket Costs: Copayments, Deductibles, and Coinsurance

-To avoid high copays and secure a full 100 days of coverage, dual-eligible beneficiaries can benefit from switching from a Medicare Advantage plan back to Traditional Medicare during their stay in a facility.
+To avoid high copays and secure a full 100 days of coverage, dual-eligible beneficiaries may benefit from switching from a Medicare Advantage plan back to Traditional Medicare during their stay in a facility.

 Enrolling in a Medicare Advantage Plan

 Best Medicare Advantage Plans Available in My Area Enrolling in a Medicare Advantage PlanYou can enroll in a Medicare Advantage Plan during your Initial Enrollment Period or a Special Enrollment Period, based on your eligibility.
-To enroll, you can contact 800-MEDICARE (800-633-4227) or enroll directly with the private insurer.
+To enroll, you can call one of our licensed agents at 1-833-641-4938 (TTY 711), Mon-Fri 8 am-9 pm EST.

 Medicare requires that individuals enroll, disenroll, or make changes to their Medicare Advantage plan during pre-determined enrollment periods.